ccfang2/HonestDiDSenAnlys/README.md

 3. Analysis results and plots are downloadable by a simple click of buttons.
 But, please be reminded that only the latest analysis results and plots are accessible, so download them timely if needed.

 ### Instructions
 Please watch this Youtube [video](https://www.youtube.com/watch?v=PyY-2ptiLTU) for detailed instruction.
 This video is also embeded in this Shiny app.
+Please be aware that the layout of Shiny app shown in this video may be slightly different from the latest version of app.

 ## Contact
 I hope you enjoy using this app.
 Any comments or questions are welcome at [ccfang[at]uni-bonn.de](mailto:ccfang@uni-bonn.de).